b-lemy/alx-system_engineering-devops/0x19-postmortem/README.md

-`which team/individuals was the incident escalated to` The Icident was escalated to the Devops
+`which team/individuals was the incident escalated to`

+The Incident was escalated to the Devops

 `how the incident was resolved`

 Allowing the ports in the firewalld in the linux server

 `Root cause and resolution must contain:`

 The default configuration of firewalld denies every ports so before you enable it you have to allow all ports to should be allowed

 ```